jongpie/NebulaLogger/docs/apex/Configuration/LoggerCache.md

 #### `getSessionCache()` → `SessionCache`

 The instance of `SessionCache` used for any session-specific caching.
-When Platform Cache is disabled, the transaction cache is instead used.
+When Platform Cache is disabled or not available, the transaction cache is instead used.

 ##### Return